 If you’re serious about running, you should give Garmin’s vivosmart 4 a look.
 This capable little device is packed with lots of features, making it a worthy contender.

 As you sleep, the vivosmart 4 monitors the oxygen saturation levels in your blood.
-On top of that, your REM sleep cycle is kept track of, as well.
+On top of that, your REM sleep cycle is tracked, as well.
 This allows you to see if you need to make any changes to your diet or fitness.

 It’s also equipped with a breathing relaxation timer.
 Coupled with its ability to check your heart rate, this ensures that you’re getting proper oxygen into your system.